Kyriakos Pittakis: Greek War of Independence

 At the age of eighteen, Pittakis was inducted into the Philiki Hetaireia, (Note: Φιλικὴ Ἑταιρεία.) a nationalist secret society formed to oppose Ottoman rule in Greece.
 He may have been initiated into the society by Philippos Ioannou, later a noted classicist, and Alexandros Rizos Rangavis, who became Pittakis's friend and rival throughout his life.
 (Note: Another version of events records that he was recruited by the future priest and revolutionary Anthimos Gazis, who was active in the Philomousos Hetaireia.)
 Pittakis was present in Athens during 1821–1822, and a member of the irregular Greek force that besieged and eventually retook the Acropolis.
 He may have witnessed, or participated in, the massacre of several hundred Turkish prisoners from the siege in June 1822: (Note: The precise number of Turkish captives killed is unclear: estimates vary from 400 to around 600.) his mentor Fauvel, the French vice-consul, sheltered some of the survivors in his own home until the arrival of two French warships allowed their evacuation.

-Pittakis later claimed credit for the 1821 rediscovery of the klepsydra, an ancient spring on the Acropolis, which ensured a fresh water supply to the Greek forces who occupied the site between 1822 and 1827.
+Pittakis was given charge of Athens's water supply, and later claimed credit for the 1821 rediscovery of the klepsydra, an ancient spring on the Acropolis, which ensured a fresh water supply to the Greek forces who occupied the site between 1822 and 1827.
+This was the first rediscovery of a lost monument from Athens's classical period.
 However, the discovery was also claimed by the Greek military leader Odysseas Androutsos and by the Swiss scholar Felix Stähelin, and is likely to have originally been accidental.
 During his service in 1822, he acquired the manuscript of the Chronicle of Anthimos, a history of Athens written by the late eighteenth-century educator Ioannis Venizelos, which Pittakis would eventually publish in 1853.
 He also spent time during 1821–1822 on the islands of Aegina and Salamis, both off the shore of Attica, where he recorded several inscriptions that had been moved there from Athens on account of the fighting.

-For his service in the War of Independence, he was later awarded a "certificate of patriotism" by the Athenian city government.
+For his service in the War of Independence, Pittakis was later awarded a "certificate of patriotism" by the Athenian city government.
 His brother was killed and buried on the Acropolis during the war, either during the first siege or the second, which took place in 1826–1827.
 During and after the war, Pittakis corresponded with the British architect Thomas Leverton Donaldson, sharing with him news of archaeological discoveries to which scholars outside Greece no longer had access.